jcollard/VibeDC/GeneralGuidelines.md

   - Mistakes or anti-patterns that should be documented
   - Missing information that would prevent future issues
   - Better approaches than what's currently documented
+  - Ambiguities or edge cases that need clarification

+### After Completing Implementation
+- **Review compliance** with these guidelines
+- **Identify deviations** and determine if they were justified or problematic
+- **Propose guideline updates** based on lessons learned
+- **Document new patterns** that emerged during implementation

 ### Updating These Guidelines
 - Keep guidelines concise and actionable
 - Use examples to illustrate patterns
 - Document the "why" behind rules when not obvious
+- Include both good and bad examples for clarity
+- Add "Exception" notes when rules have valid edge cases
 - Update both GeneralGuidelines.md and `.claude/instructions.md` if quick reference needs changes

+### Example-Driven Documentation
+When adding new patterns:
+- Start with a clear statement of the rule
+- Provide ✅ **DO** example showing correct usage
+- Provide ❌ **DON'T** example showing what to avoid
+- Explain **Why** with performance/correctness reasoning
+- Document **Exceptions** if applicable